 The Price: From $99/Queen room

-The Perks: An inexpensive room means more money to spend on everything else, like beer at Greenport Harbor Brewing Company (order the $8 tasting for eight generous pours and a free pint glass), lunch by the fire at the Greenporter’s Cuvée Seafood & Grille, dinner and Friskafellas at the Frisky Oyster, and one-of-a-kind items at Mercantile North Fork on Main Street.
+The Perks: An inexpensive room means more money to spend on everything else, like beer at Greenport Harbor Brewing Company (order the $8 tasting for eight generous pours and a free pint glass), lunch by the fire at the Greenporter’s Cuvée Seafood & Grille, and dinner and Friskafellas at the Frisky Oyster.
 The eco-friendly Greenporter exudes relaxation and romance—make time for the outdoor hot tub—and is perfectly-situated near the Hampton Jitney drop-off in the heart of this historic maritime village.

 The Directions: Take Hampton Jitney to Greenport. $19/one way.

 Old Saybrook, Connecticut